-Help provided on caseby-case basis where endangerment exists
+Help provided on caseby-case basis in instances where endangerment already exists registration for them in Germany and Sweden.

 In November 2015, Commission 3 visited the federal support facility in Leoben, which has been set up in what was originally a large building supplies store.
 In this facility 400 people were being accommodated, of whom around 300 were unaccompanied minor refugees.
 The conditions there were completely unsuitable for unaccompanied children and adolescents.
 Minors reported that they had gone on hunger strike after being attacked by other people.
 Families with small children and also women were worried that they too might be attacked.
 Commission 3 had already warned the head of the facility that fighting might become a problem, and shortly thereafter a large-scale brawl did occur.
 Immediately thereafter, all unaccompanied minor refugees and families with small children were transferred out of this camp by the Federal Ministry of the Interior.